Bisonai/orakl/node/README.md

 Reads Orakl service wallets regularly and sends an alarm if the amount is less than the minimum.

-### Event Checker

-Reads events from the Graphnode DB and sends an alarm message if the expected event is not emitted after the expected time.

 ### DAL Checker